Healthy Homes Assessment Birchville

 Why is Healthy Homes Compliance So Important?

-Around 1 in 3 households rent homes in New Zealand and Birchville, and research suggests that rental homes are most likely to be colder, older, are not as efficient heating and are of lower quality than the houses of owners.
+One in three households the property in New Zealand and Birchville, and research indicates that rental houses are more likely to be colder, older and are not as efficient heating, and generally tend to be lower quality than owner occupied properties.

-Enhancing the standard of Birchville rental property will allow tenants to enjoy improved physical and mental health as well as lessen disruption to work, learning and living due to illnesses.
-Your investment will also be better protected from mould, mildew and damp , which means less costs of maintenance in the long-term.
+Enhancing the standard of Birchville rental property will help tenants experience improved mental and physical health, and lessen the disturbance to learning, work and daily life due to illness.
+Your investment is also safeguarded from mildew, mould and damp damages, which means less costs of maintenance in the long run.

-Contact us now to discuss having a Birchville Healthy Home assessment on your rental property right now.
+Begin now by calling about having a Birchville Healthy Home assessment on your rental property now.

 healthy homes assessment compliance